Graduate courses successfully completed at another institution may be

 granted to a candidate for the M.S.W. degree at Rutgers.
 Approval of the

-associate dean for student affairs is required.
+assistant dean for student affairs is required.

 A minimum grade of B is required for transfer credit.
 Graduate courses for which transfer credit is sought must have been completed within the last six academic years in order to be considered.
 Admissions officers and student affairs staff review